Set up an account for Azure Sphere

 If you already use Microsoft Azure through work or school, or if you or your employer/school subscribes to any other Microsoft Online services (for example, Office 365 for Business, OneDrive for Business, or InTune), you probably have an account and directory that you can use with Azure Sphere.
 A personal account (also called an MSA), such as an account that is associated with an Office 365 Home subscription, a personal OneDrive account, or an outlook.com email address, does not provide the necessary AAD.

 In the figure, Contoso Corp. has an AAD, so Contoso users can sign in to use Azure Sphere with their Contoso work accounts.
 After Azure authenticates the sign-in, the Contoso user can create an Azure Sphere tenant if Contoso does not already have one.
 The Azure Sphere tenant isolates Contoso's Azure Sphere devices from those of all other Azure Sphere customers and enables Contoso personnel to manage them.
 The Azure Sphere tenant is strictly used for Azure Sphere; it is not the same as an Azure AD tenant.

-For help with Azure directories, accounts, tenants, and identities, see Understanding Azure identity solutions.
+For help with Azure directories, accounts, tenants, and identities, see the What is Azure Active Directory.